ApolloAuto/apollo/docs/cyber/CyberRT_Terms.md

 ## CRoutine

-Referred to as Coroutine concept, Cyber RT implemented CRoutine to optimize thread usage and system reource allocation.
+Referred to as Coroutine concept, Cyber RT implemented CRoutine to optimize thread usage and system resource allocation.

 ## Scheduler